suleymanarslan/notebook/quotes.md

 > Angelheaded hipsters burning for the ancient heavenly connection to the / starry dynamo in the machinery of night — Allen Gingsberg, Howl

+#### Johann Wolfgang von Goethe

+> A man sees in the world what he carries in his heart.

+> As soon as you trust yourself, you will know how to live.

+> One ought, every day at least, to hear a little song, read a good poem, see a fine picture, and, if it were possible, to speak a few reasonable words.

+> Nothing shows a man's character more than what he laughs at.

+> Knowing is not enough; we must apply.
+Willing is not enough; we must do.

 #### Franz Kafka